 If you purchased the digital art on Etsy, you can access your files by going to your personal account.
 (Make one if you do not have an Etsy account.)
 Click on your photo at the top of the navigation menu (which connects to your account).
 Find and click on "purchases/reviews".
 Find your purchase (of the Printable) and then click on the download button by your purchase details.

 Your purchase will be downloaded immediately to your device/computer.
 After that - you can print on your choice of paper.

 Create DIY Stickers

 I adore printing on STICKER PAPER so that I can create DIY stickers.
 My favourite brand of sticker paper is Avery (but there are other really great brands out there).
 You can get white or clear sticker paper - just be aware that clear sticker paper may look more milky or translucent rather than clear.

 After printing the stickers out, I wait a few minutes to make sure the ink is fully dry before cutting out the images/shapes.
+While the printing usually doesn't smear, I don't like to take chances - especially on clear/translucent sticker papers.
 After cutting the images out, I place them into a bowl (a small ziplock bag or some easy storage system) so that I can use them right away. :)

 In the photo I am holding a sticker from the "Elspeth" Printable set and am getting it ready to place it into my Moleskine art journal.